ALee1303/SpookyGameJam/README.md

 Special thanks and credit to Andrew Allen who had to leave early for personal emergency but was credited for participating in initial idea development and early repository setup.

 ## Overview
-This game was created during my first ever game jam with three people in 24 hours.
+This game was created during my first ever game jam by three people in 24 hours.

 ## Code Overview
 As a programmer, I created script for core framework which established the game loop and game logic, enabled UI control, and implemented specific game mechanics such as needle attachment and eyeball animation.
 Here are some overviews about my contribution.